| Sugar Bush Friends Jackie Nieman Ontario, Canada THE

 The two friends hugged and, after each shedding a few

 happy tears, Harold asked Simon what had happened.
+"I was

 so terribly angry and disappointed at being taken away